dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 Compensation = (0.5)(500) + (0.2)(1,200) = \$850 million.

-The recently proposed 500-Plus plan seeks to reduce Lower Basin water use by 0.5 maf per year.
+The recently proposed 500-Plus plan seeks to reduce Lower Basin water use by 0.5 maf per year (Allhands, 2021).
 Potential compensation amounts are shown in green fill in Table 9.

 **Table 8.
 Rough Colorado River water prices**